swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Why Two Recommendations for Manuscripts?

-The first draft of this paper recommended always using plain text in version control to manage manuscripts, but several reviewers pushed back forcefully.
+We initially recommended that researchers should always using plain text in version control to manage manuscripts.
+However, several members of our community felt strongly that the learning curve associated with this recommendation was a significant barrier to entry.
 For example, Stephen Turner wrote:

 > …try to explain the notion of compiling a document to an
 > overworked physician you collaborate with.
 Oh, but before that, you